brendenwest/it122/2_advanced_js.md

 Because that syntax differs from syntax used in browser applications Node.js adopted **ES6 modules** import syntax:

-    import * from 'data'; // import all exports from data myfunction('title');  // execute function imported from data module
+    import * from './data.js'; // import all exports from data myfunction('title');  // execute function imported from data module

-    import * as 'data' from 'data'; // use 'data' as namespace for imports data.myfunction('title');  // execute function imported from data module
+    import * as 'data' from './data.js'; // use 'data' as namespace for imports data.myfunction('title');  // execute function imported from data module

-    import {myFunction, myVariable} from 'data'; // import only certain exports from data myfunction('title');  // execute function imported from data module
+    import {myFunction, myVariable} from './data.js'; // import only certain exports from data myfunction('title');  // execute function imported from data module

 Import names need to match the names exported by the module